ianmorgan/graph-store/docs/index.md

             <a href="https://www.infoq.com/presentations/graphql-sdl">presentation</a> walks through a real world
             project that used GraphQL as the contract between UI and backend developers.

-See the [Online Store Evolution](onlineStoreEvolution) for some more detail.
+The [Online Store Evolution](onlineStoreEvolution) walks through a basic example that gradually builds additional behaviour around a simple schema.

 The inbuilt query model is quite basic.
 The intention is that as more complex query models are required other services will monitor the event stream(s) and aggregate data to build dedicated views using the appropriate technology.